datasette/datasette-enrichments-gpt/README.md

 ## Usage

-Once installed, this plugin will allow users to select rows to enrich and run them through prompts using `gpt-3.5-turbo`, saving the result of the prompt in the specified column.
+Once installed, this plugin will allow users to select rows to enrich and run them through prompts using `gpt-3.5-turbo` or `gpt-4-turbo`, saving the result of the prompt in the specified column.

+The plugin also provides `gpt-4-turbo vision`, which can run prompts against an image identified by a URL.

 ## Development